 Welcome to the January 2020 issue of the Latest News in Financial Advisor #FinTech – where we look at the big news, announcements, and underlying trends and developments that are emerging in the world of technology solutions for financial advisors and wealth management!

 This month’s edition kicks off with the big announcement that Fiserv is spinning off its ‘tiny’ (at least relative to Fiserv’s banking and payments business) investment services unit, valued at $880M, to a private equity firm focused on aggressively growing Fiserv’s presence in the enterprise ‘WealthTech’ space, positioning the company to become an even more direct competitor for large-broker-dealers and large-RIA enterprises with Envestnet, Fidelity, Morningstar, and Broadridge, in what may spur a heavy reinvestment cycle into more capable enterprise systems for large advisor platforms.

-From there, the latest highlights also include a number of major new product and feature rollouts this month, including:
+From there, the latest highlights also include a number of other interesting advisor technology announcements, including:

-I hope you’re continuing to find this new column on financial advisor technology to be helpful!
+I hope you’re continuing to find this column on financial advisor technology to be helpful.
 Please share your comments at the end and let me know what you think!

 *And for #AdvisorTech companies who want to submit their tech announcements for consideration in future issues, please submit to TechNews@kitces.com!